 There’s really nothing like cruising across cacti-spotted plains beneath the gaze of great volcanoes in your own car.
-That’s why renting is the number one way to get around the island.
-And if you’re surfing in Lanzarote, it’s a sure-fire way to open up all the different breaks on the more remote north and west coasts.
+That’s why renting a car is the number one way to get around the island.
+And if you’re surfing Lanzarote, it’s a sure-fire way to open up all the different breaks on the more remote north and west coasts.

 There are oodles of rental companies that do week-long or even month-long hires for uber-competitive prices – think in the region of $400 for four weeks with a roof rack included!

-No matter what time of year you plan on scooting down to the Canaries, there’s almost always some surfing in Lanzarote to be had.
+No matter what time of year you plan on heading down to the Canaries, there’s almost always some surfing in Lanzarote to be had.
 Summer – the most popular season for family vacationers keen on soaking up the rays around Playa Blanca along the south coast – is typically the flattest time of all, though there’s still good whitewash and little beach peaks to get stuck into on Famara Beach.

 Lanzarote is angled at a neat 45-degrees at the eastern end of the Canaries.
 You can roughly divide it into two halves – the touristic south-east coast and the wilder north-west coast.
 The latter is likely to be your hunting ground if you’re coming for the waves.
 That’s where you’ll find the longest beach breaks and the best schools that teach surfing in Lanzarote.
-That said, there are some point breaks and left handers worth adding to the map on the flip side of the isle, especially if you’ve got a car to whiz around in.
+That said, there are some point breaks and left handers worth adding to the map on the flip side of the island, especially if you’ve got a car to whiz around in.

 Caleta de Famara/Playa de Famara